ezeome19/cpp/README.md

 # cpp
-just basic sripts I've written with C++
-testbt is a calculator script
+testbt is a simple to do list script.